Stanford-EAO/BRIDGES_for_CA/docs/runningbridges.md

 # Run the optimization model
 srun julia run_file.jl
 ```
-5. In the same file: If you want to run only the data preprocessing pipeline or only the optimization model, use comments to deactivate the corresponding commands:
+5. In the same file: **If you want to run only the data preprocessing pipeline or only the optimization model**, use comments to deactivate the corresponding commands:
 ```
 # Run the data preprocessing pipeline
 snakemake -s "./DataPreprocessing/Snakefile" --cores all --use-conda --conda-frontend conda     # deactivate this line to only run the optimization model (the input files must be present)